Nonprofit Leadership Development

-In 16 years of grantmaking and providing capacity building support to the Korean American community, KACF has seen first-hand and heard from community leaders of the critical need for bilingual and bicultural nonprofit professionals.
+In 21 years of grantmaking and providing organizational and leadership development support to the Korean American community, KACF has seen first-hand and heard from nonprofit leaders of the critical need for bilingual and bicultural nonprofit professionals.
 These leaders aspire to serve their communities with organizations that are equipped to provide high-quality programs, with sound board and staff teams that bridge the experiences of first- and second- generation immigrants.
-In 2013, the Foundation launched the Capacity Building Fellowship Program to strengthen Korean nonprofits with cultural and language sensitive-assistance, as well as to develop a cohort of Korean American nonprofit professionals.
+In 2013, the Foundation launched the Capacity Building Fellowship Program to strengthen Korean nonprofits with cultural and language responsiveness, as well as to develop a cohort of Korean American nonprofit professionals.

-Externship (8 months): The Fellow will be matched to work with two of the grantee partners of KACF, a network of passionate nonprofit organizations who are on the front lines of making a difference for Korean Americans in the New York City area.
+Externship (8 months): The Fellow will be matched to work with two of KACF’s grantee partners from our network of dedicated nonprofit organizations that are on the front lines of making a difference for Korean Americans in the New York City area.
 The Fellow will work on a specific project on-site at a Korean nonprofit organization in New York or New Jersey for four months, and then will move to a second nonprofit to work on a project specific to that organization for another four months.
-Through this process, s/he will be supported and guided by KACF Consultant and CRE, as well as a supervisor on site.
+In addition to the consulting projects, the Fellow will be spending a portion of his/her time on the day-to-day needs of the organizations to get deeper hands-on experience Through this process, s/he will be supported and guided by the KACF Director of Capacity Building, as well as a supervisor on site.

-Under the guidance of the KACF Consultant, the Fellow will develop skills during the year and be expected to execute following responsibilities:
+Under the guidance of the Director of Capacity Building, the Fellows will develop skills during the year and be expected to execute the following responsibilities:

-- Learn how to conduct assessment of the needs of the assigned nonprofit organization
+- Learn how to conduct an assessment of the needs of the assigned nonprofit organization

 - Develop a project workplan and identify outcomes for the engagement with the organization

-- Provide guidance to organization’s staff and board on nonprofit management best practices on practice areas including but not limited to:
+- Provide support and guidance to organization’s staff and board on nonprofit management best practices on practice areas including but not limited to:

 - Strategic Planning